inappstory/ios-ias-sdk/Samples/Favorites.md

 ```

 The favorites screen is created in the same way as the list of stories. `StoryListView` with the parameter `isFavorite = true`.

+## Removing favorites by ID

+`InAppStory.shared.removeFromFavorite(with storyID: <String>)`

+To remove a specific story from favorites, you need to call the `removeFromFavorite(with storyID: <String>)` method and specify the ID required for removal.
+You can get the story ID from the `StoryCellProtocol` cell in the `var storyID: String property! { get set }`.
+The request to delete stories is sent immediately after the method call and cannot be cancelled.
+To use the undo deletion function, you must first collect the ID of the story to be deleted and call the delete method for each through a loop.

+## Removing all favorites
+`InAppStory.shared.removeAllFavorites()`

+To remove all favorite stories, call the `removeAllFavorites()`.
+This method also has no undo functionality.